alvynmcq/SimpleShedSimulator/README.md

 SimpleShedSimulator
 ===================

-The goal of Simple Schedule Simulator is to allow the analyst to quickly perform schedule risk analysis.
+The goal of SimpleShedSimulator is to let the analyst quickly perform schedule risk analysis.

 There is still much work to be done and SimpleShedSimulator is not ready for use.